-&lt;sup>1Use of NERT database/member information is for NERT activities only.
+5Use of NERT database/member information is for NERT activities only.
 Team Coordinators and team Communication assistants may receive the database only after completing the Confidentiality Statement with the Program Coordinator.

-&lt;sup>2 Refer to the Coordinators Toolkit and Coordinators Guidelines for guidance and assistance.
+6 Refer to the Coordinators Toolkit and Coordinators Guidelines for guidance and assistance.